aavegotchi/aavegotchi-svg-subgraph/README.md

 Examples can be found here: [SVG Docs](https://docs.aavegotchi.com/subgraphs/svg-subgraph)

+If you miss something or found a bug please feel free to create an issue.

 ## Development

 If you never worked with the graph before.
 We recommend to take some time to understand the core concepts of the graph.
 A good entry is their [TheGraph Docs](https://thegraph.com/docs/developer/quick-start).